Bindon10/Discord-A2S-QueryBot/README.md

 - Discord doesn’t allow editing a message from a **different** webhook.
 The bot will post a **new** message and track that ID going forward.

 **“I hit Discord rate limits.”**
-- The bot obeys `Retry‑After` and backs off automatically.
-If you see many rate‑limit logs, consider raising `INTERVAL_SECONDS`.
+- The bot obeys `Retry-After` and backs off automatically.
+If you see many rate-limit logs, consider raising `INTERVAL_SECONDS`.

 ---